vegaprotocol/documentation/docs/releases/overview.md

 #### New features: Wallet

 #### Add new wallet commands
-In order to further improve the UX on the wallets two new commands have been added.
+In order to further improve the UX on the wallets, two new commands have been added.
 These commands allow both the name and the passphrase of a wallet to be updated.
 These changes have been implemented in [6530 ↗](https://github.com/vegaprotocol/vega/issues/6530) and [6531 ↗](https://github.com/vegaprotocol/vega/issues/6531) respectively.

 ### Pre-release Version 0.58.0 | 2022-10-17